BASILR00T/Python-projects/README.md

 ## About

-This repository is a growing showcase of Python projects by **BASIL-Tech**, featuring scripts, tools, and applications.
+This repository is a growing showcase of Python projects by **BASILR00T**, featuring scripts, tools, and applications.
 From simple automation to creative solutions, check back for updates as we add more! 🚀

 ## Contact